thenomaniqbal/thenomaniqbal/README.md

 <hr/>

 <!-- Introduction -->
-My name is [Noman Iqbal!](http://nomaniqbal.epizy.com/)! and I'm a software developer/Data Scientist.
+My name is [Noman Iqbal!](http://nomaniqbal.epizy.com/) and I'm a Software Engineer/Data Scientist.
 I'm from Pakistan, living in Islamabad and currently pursuing a master's degree in Data Science. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
 I am deeply in love with Machine Learning, Artificial Intelligence and Data Science.

 ## 🔥 Streak Stats